Towards Costless Model Selection in Contextual Bandits: A Bias-Variance Perspective: ADDITIONAL PRELIMINARIES

-We now state helpful properties of the action selection kernel, and only include the proofs for completeness.
-These properties are explicitly stated and proved in \cite{simchi2020bypassing}, but also show up in the analysis for \cite{foster2020beyond} (see section B.1 of their paper).
-Arguably, these properties characterize the key features of inverse gap weighting algorithms. \Cref{lem:conditional-reward} establishes an helpful notational equivalence between the expected instantaneous regret at any round $t$ in epoch $m$ and the expected regret of the randomized policy $Q_m$ that is induced by the action selection kernel used in epoch $m$.
+We now state helpful properties of the exploration policy, and only include the proofs for completeness.
+Similar properties are explicitly stated and proven in \cite{simchi2020bypassing}, but also show up in the analysis for \cite{foster2020beyond} (see section B.1 of their paper).
+Arguably, these properties characterize the key features of inverse gap weighting algorithms. \Cref{lem:QmRegEst} and \Cref{lem:boundV} bound the estimated instantaneous regret and the expected inverse probability weight for the exploration policy constructed by inverse gap weighting.